ibiblio-radiostats/radiostats/README.md

 Tested by: Caleb Xu <br>
 System: Mac OS

+>Last Test: 11/10/2020 <br>
+Tested by: Zachary Guan <br>
+System: Windows 10

+>Last Test: 11/10/2020 <br>
+Tested by: Jonathan Chang <br>
+System: Windows 10

 Testing
 ===
-The following commands below will run the test suite.
-In addition, any push/pull request to github will automatically run the test suite and generate a coverage report.
+The following commands below will manually run the test suite however, any push/pull request to the GitHub repository will automatically run the test suite.
 This was implemented through Github Actions.

 ## Backend Test Suite